oneapi-src/level-zero-spec/scripts/core/PROG.rst

 * ${X}_MEMORY_ACCESS_CAP_FLAG_CONCURRENT - if a device supports concurrent access to allocations of the specified type.
 Concurrent access may be from another device that supports concurrent access, or from the host.
 Devices that support concurrent access but do not support concurrent atomic access must write to unique non-overlapping memory locations to avoid data races and hence undefined behavior.
 * ${X}_MEMORY_ACCESS_CAP_FLAG_CONCURRENT_ATOMIC - if a device supports concurrent atomic operations on allocations of the specified type.
 Concurrent atomic operations may be from another device that supports concurrent atomic access, or from the host.
 Devices that support concurrent atomic access may use atomic operations to enforce memory consistency with other devices that support concurrent atomic access, or with the host.

+At a minimum, drivers will assign unique physical pages for each allocation.
+However, it is undefined behavior for an application to attempt to access memory outside of the allocation size requested.
+The minimum page size for the device can be queried from ${x}_device_properties_t::minMemPageSize.
+Applications should implement usage-specific allocators from device memory pools (e.g., small and/or fixed-sized allocations, lock-free, etc.).

-Some devices may *oversubscribe* some **shared** allocations.
+Furthermore, drivers may *oversubscribe* some **shared** allocations.
 When and how such oversubscription occurs, including which allocations are evicted when the working set changes, are considered implementation details.

 The required matrix of capabilities are: